 The benefit of an efficient space heater is that instead of needing to warm up your entire house through other expensive means, you can just have a single space rise in temperature, such as your room, office, bathroom, basement, etc., Nearly everyone can find a use for them, as their benefits and cost-to-warmth ratio are well worth the investment.

-8 Top Rated Energy Efficient Space Heaters
+8 Top Rated Energy Efficient Space Heater

-Dr. Infrared Portable Heater – Editor’s Choice
+Dr. Infrared Portable Heater – Ideal for Large Room

 An important aspect before considering any purchase is energy consumption.
 Some consume more but don’t function as efficiently, depending on the brand.
 The Dr. Infrared Portable Space Heater was voted editor’s choice for us because of its exceptional warming capabilities and energy-saving properties.